GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 A leveraged-system-identifier property must be provided within each leveraged-authorization field.
 The value of this property must be from the same Cloud Service Provider as identified in the title field.

+The nature-of-agreement property identifies the appropriate type of agreement between the documented system and its leveraged authorizations documented in an SSP.

 {{</callout>}}

 {{<callout>}}

-##### FedRAMP Allowed Values
-The `nature-of-agreement` property identifies the appropriate type of agreement between the documented system and its leveraged authorizations documented in an SSP.
+**FedRAMP Allowed Values**

-FedRAMP defines the following allowed values for the `nature-of-agreement` property:
+FedRAMP defines the following allowed values for the nature-of-agreement property:
-- `contract`: A contract between the CSP and the organization that owns the leveraged system.
-- `eula`: An end-user license agreement between the CSP and the organization that owns the leveraged system.
-- `license`: An application license agreement between the CSP and the organization that owns the leveraged system.
-- `mou`: A memorandum of understanding between the CSP and the organization that owns the leveraged system.
-- `other`: An untypical agreement between the CSP and the organization that owns the leveraged system.
-Explain in remarks.
-- `sla`: A service-level agreement between the CSP and the organization that owns the leveraged system.
+- contract
+- eula
+- license
+- mou
+- other
+- sla

 {{</callout>}}